When do Canadian GP tickets go on sale?

 We’ve mainly got Drive to Survive to thank for this one.
 The Netflix series has introduced the sport to a huge number of new fans and its popularity has increased all over the world.

 Whereas previously circuits would struggle to sell out the Sunday of an F1 weekend, now they’re selling out all three days within a matter of minutes.
+Especially with the introduction of more sprint weekends.

 With that increase in demand comes an increase in Canadian Grand Prix ticket prices.